byui-cit/learning-modules/modules/js/dom-basics/ponder1.md

     That will traverse up the DOM starting with the green P until it finds an ancestor that is a section.
 Very useful!

-11. to get all paragraphs we could do this: `document.querySelector('p')`
+11. To get all paragraphs we could do this: `document.querySelector('p')`
 12. Did you notice that there is also a document.querySelectorAll?
 Try it with 'p'

 ## Activity 2